-And then there are those who will be attracted by the simple fact that you’re always innovating and expanding – we've found that some of the most valuable employees or partners around are those who thrive on innovation, and are always buzzing with new ideas of their own.
+Then there are those who will be attracted by the simple fact that you’re always innovating and expanding – we've found that some of the most valuable employees around are those who thrive on innovation, and are always buzzing with new ideas of their own.

 6. Creating loyalty

 Always having new products - and hype around those products - is a good way to turn existing customers into fans.
 If there’s always something new around the corner, people will keep paying attention in return for a pay-off in the form of your new product.